AES (NYSE:AES) Releases FY24 Earnings Guidance

-A number of research analysts recently commented on the company.
-Royal Bank of Canada restated an outperform rating and issued a $22.00 target price on shares of AES in a research note on Tuesday, April 9th.
-Mizuho increased their price objective on AES from $21.00 to $24.00 and gave the stock a buy rating in a research note on Friday, May 17th.
-Seaport Res Ptn lowered AES from a strong-buy rating to a hold rating in a research note on Tuesday, May 21st.
-Finally, Barclays dropped their price objective on AES from $23.00 to $22.00 and set an overweight rating for the company in a research note on Monday, July 22nd.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Moderate Buy and a consensus price target of $21.71.
+Several analysts have recently commented on the company.
+Barclays decreased their price objective on AES from $23.00 to $22.00 and set an overweight rating for the company in a report on Monday, July 22nd.
+Mizuho increased their price objective on shares of AES from $21.00 to $24.00 and gave the company a buy rating in a research report on Friday, May 17th.
+Seaport Res Ptn cut shares of AES from a strong-buy rating to a hold rating in a report on Tuesday, May 21st.
+Finally, Royal Bank of Canada reissued an outperform rating and set a $22.00 price objective on shares of AES in a report on Tuesday, April 9th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $21.71.

-AES (NYSE:AES – Get Free Report) last announced its earnings results on Thursday, August 1st.
-The utilities provider reported $0.38 EPS for the quarter, topping the consensus estimate of $0.36 by $0.02.
-The company had revenue of $2.94 billion for the quarter, compared to analysts’ expectations of $3.22 billion.
+AES (NYSE:AES – Get Free Report) last posted its quarterly earnings data on Thursday, August 1st.
+The utilities provider reported $0.38 EPS for the quarter, beating analysts’ consensus estimates of $0.36 by $0.02.
+The business had revenue of $2.94 billion during the quarter, compared to analysts’ expectations of $3.22 billion.
 AES had a return on equity of 35.44% and a net margin of 6.07%.
-The business’s revenue for the quarter was down 2.8% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.21 earnings per share.
-As a group, research analysts forecast that AES will post 1.91 EPS for the current year.
+The business’s revenue was down 2.8% compared to the same quarter last year.
+During the same period in the previous year, the business earned $0.21 earnings per share.
+As a group, sell-side analysts predict that AES will post 1.91 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, August 15th.
-Investors of record on Thursday, August 1st will be issued a $0.1725 dividend.
-This represents a $0.69 annualized dividend and a yield of 4.03%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, August 15th.
+Stockholders of record on Thursday, August 1st will be issued a $0.1725 dividend.
 The ex-dividend date of this dividend is Thursday, August 1st.
-AES’s dividend payout ratio is 95.83%.
+This represents a $0.69 annualized dividend and a dividend yield of 4.03%.
+AES’s dividend payout ratio is currently 95.83%.

 AES Company Profile